wharfkit/website/src/lib/docs/SessionKit/LoginPlugin.md

 ---
 title: "Plugin: Login"
-description: "Extend the functionality of the Session Kit's transaction processing by creating and/or including plugins your application."
+description: "Extend the functionality of the Session Kit's transaction processing by creating and/or including plugins in your application."
-category: SessionKit
+category: Session Kit
 published: true
 order: 999
-requiresReview: true
 ---

 # LoginPlugin

-A `LoginPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that allows custom logic to be performed as an end user is authenticating through the [Login](/docs/sessionkit/login) call.
-These plugins can be developed either for a specific applications needs or built generically and released publicly as packages any application can use.
+A `LoginPlugin` is a type of plugin for the [Session Kit](/docs/sessionkit) that allows custom logic to be performed when an end user is authenticating through the [Login](/docs/sessionkit/login) call.
+These plugins can be developed either for a specific application's needs, or built generically and released publicly as packages any application can use.

 ## Usage

-For application developers that wish to use a `LoginPlugin` in their application, the plugin code needs to be included in the project and then passed to either the [SessionKit](/docs/sessionkit/session-kit-factory) factory or included as part of a [Login](/docs/sessionkit/login) call.
+For application developers that wish to use a `LoginPlugin` in their application, the plugin code needs to be included in the project and then passed to either the [Session Kit](/docs/sessionkit/session-kit-factory) factory or included as part of a [Login](/docs/sessionkit/login) call.

-### SessionKit
+### Session Kit

-Passing a `LoginPlugin` to the options parameter of the [SessionKit](/docs/sessionkit/session-kit-factory) during instantiation causes every call to the [Login](/docs/sessionkit/login) method to trigger its custom logic.
+Passing a `LoginPlugin` to the options parameter of the [Session Kit](/docs/sessionkit/session-kit-factory) during instantiation causes every call to the [Login](/docs/sessionkit/login) method to trigger its custom logic.

 ```ts
 const sessionKit = new SessionKit(